HELLLabs/website/README.md

 ### Step 4
 After saving all your work, and goto `website` directory via the command `cd website`
 ### Step 5
+- Add all the changed files via the command `git add .`
 - Commit the files with a commit message by the command `git commit -am "your commit message"`
 - Push the final changes to the server via the command `git push`